Booting process of Linux: Kernel

+The kernel stage occurs after the bootloader stage.
 The Linux kernel handles all operating system processes, such as memory management, task scheduling, I/O, interprocess communication, and overall system control.
-This is loaded in two stages – in the first stage, the kernel (as a compressed image file) is loaded into memory and decompressed, and a few fundamental functions such as basic memory management are set up.
-Control is then switched one final time to the main kernel start process.
-Once the kernel is fully operational – and as part of its startup, upon being loaded and executing – the kernel looks for an init process to run, which (separately) sets up a user space and the processes needed for a user environment and ultimate login.
-The kernel itself is then allowed to go idle, subject to calls from other processes.

-For some platforms (like ARM 64-bit), kernel decompression has to be performed by the boot loader instead.
+This is loaded in two stages – in the first stage, the kernel (as a compressed image file) is loaded into memory and decompressed, and a few fundamental functions are set up such as basic memory management, minimal amount of hardware setup.
+The kernel image is self-decompressed, which is a part of the kernel image's routine.
+For some platforms (like ARM 64-bit), kernel decompression has to be performed by the bootloader instead, like U-Boot.